 The NextGen DNA Sequencing core at the Interdisciplinary Center for Biotechnology Research (ICBR) provides researchers with quality, massively parallel, high-throughput sequencing data…more.

 The NextGen DNA Sequencing core at the Interdisciplinary Center for Biotechnology Research (ICBR) provides researchers with quality, massively parallel, high-throughput sequencing data using the most current instrumentation, at a reasonable cost.
-We currently support the most popular platforms: Roche 454 GS-FLX with XL-plus, LifeTech Ion Torrent PGM system, Illumina NextSeq500 and MiSeq (as well as HiSeq through third-party providers), and the Pacific Biosciences SMRT system.
-Together, these instruments cover a broad range of powerful applications, thus allowing biologists to investigate answers to questions that were not attainable until recently.
+We currently support the most popular platforms: LifeTech (Fisher Scientific) Ion Torrent PGM and Ion Proton systems, Illumina NextSeq500 and MiSeq (as well as HiSeq through third-party providers), and the Pacific Biosciences SMRT system.
+Together, these instruments cover a broad range of powerful applications, thus allowing biologists to investigate and obtain answers to questions that were not attainable until recently.
 Our free consultation services aim to help researchers navigate through the complex matrix of experimental options represented by the available sequencing technologies.
 Some of these important considerations include: read length, error rate, predominant type of error, data output/run, speed, cost, etc. The ever-broadening range of applications include (but are not limited to) de novo sequencing of whole genomes, targeted sequencing, transcriptome sequencing (RNA-seq), chromatin immunoprecipitation (ChIP) sequencing, methylation analysis, and metagenomics.

 Sanger Sequencing Core

-The Sanger Sequencing core lab, Genomics Division, of the Interdisciplinary Center for Biotechnology Research (ICBR) at the University of Florida has the instrumentation, expertise, and trained and…more.
+The Sanger Sequencing core of the Interdisciplinary Center for Biotechnology Research (ICBR) at the University of Florida has the instrumentation, expertise, and trained and…more.

 In terms of data management, the Sanger Sequencing laboratory projects are tracked by the dNAtools laboratory information management system.
 This LIMS manages all aspects of the DNA sequence production process including: generating sample sheets, tracking pending and completed sequencing jobs, and compressing, storing and archiving all DNA sequence data.
 You will be provided with a secure password-protected project directory for your DNA sequence data.
 Of course, assistance with compilation and analysis of Sanger sequence data is available from the Bioinformatics division of the UF ICBR.